- Fan Zone

 In 1991, Marco graduated cum laude from West Virginia with a bachelor’s degree in physical education.
 He is teacher certified in grades K-12.
 Marco also received his master’s degree from West Virgnia University in 1994 in physical education/athletic coaching.

-Besides holding a National Soccer Coaches Association of America (NSCAA) Advanced National Diploma and a United States Soccer Federation (USSF) “B” License, Marco has been a member of the NSCAA national staff for 14 years.
-Seven years ago, he was promoted to the NSCAA Senior Staff.
+Besides holding a National Soccer Coaches Association of America (NSCAA) Advanced National Diploma and a United States Soccer Federation (USSF) “B” License, Marco has been a member of the NSCAA national staff for 20 years.
+He was promoted to the NSCAA Senior Staff in 2005.
 In that capacity, Marco has taught various levels of the NSCAA academy curriculum courses, and has published numerous articles.
 From 1999-2001, he served as vice president of the Big East Soccer Coaches for three years.

 Marco and his wife, Sheryl, have two children.
 They reside in Endicott.